epandurski/swaptacular.github.io/_posts/2023-08-29-under-the-hood-payments-web-api.md

 operations that the Swaptacular Messaging Protocol allows, but using a synchronous Web API, instead of an asynchronous messaging protocol.

+Another important objective is to allow currency holders to declare *simple currency exchange policies*.
+Ultimately, currency holders should be able to effortlessly exchange currencies that they have, but do not need, for currencies that they need.

-It is important to mention that PWAPI client applications are not restricted to simple mobile apps.
-A client application, for example, can be corporate accounting server, maintaining a database of customers and invoices, and processing hundreds of automated transfers per second.
+I should mention that the client applications which the API is intended for, are not limited to simple mobile apps.
+A client application, for example, could be a corporate accounting server, maintaining a huge database of customers and invoices, and processing hundreds of automated transfers per second.

-Therefore, one of the main design goals for the Payments Web API is to allow efficient (in terms of network throughput) synchronization between the client's local database (containing account balances, incoming and outgoing transfers, etc.) and the creditors agent's database.
+Therefore, one of the main design goals for the Payments Web API is to allow the efficient synchronization between the client's local database (containing account balances, incoming and outgoing transfers, etc.) and the master database, which resides on the creditors agent node.

 Another important design goal is to allow several client applications (for example, several mobile devices which the currency holder owns), to work simultaneously without stepping on each others toes.

-Lastly, pure Web apps (that is: JavaScript apps running on a standard browser) should be able to work with the API, so that if need be, the currency holder can use someone else's computer to access his/hers accounts.
+Lastly, pure Web apps should be able use the API, so that if need be, the currency holder can use someone else's computer to access his/hers accounts.

 ## Authentication